 Much loved classics and a thirst for something new

-The Concert Hall Season opens at the Stapleford Granary this week for Autumn with a jam-packed agenda of music and a fantastic exhibition featuring British artists!
+The Concert Hall Season has opened at the Stapleford Granary again for Autumn with a jam-packed agenda of music and a fantastic exhibition featuring British artists!

 They kick off with a fantastic art exhibition on 4th September featuring five contemporary British artists, followed by the world-class pianist Cordelia Williams at the Concert Hall on 9th September, opening the autumn concert season with an exquisite programme of light and shade, featuring music by Mozart, Schubert, Tomkins, Evans and Schubert.